joshcough/HaskellStarter/README.md

   * Line 3 specifies the Haskell file that contains the main function.
 (Open question: can the module be named anything?)
   * Line 4 specifies all of the packages that the executable depends on.
 Notice here that githubCommitPrinter depends on the haskell-starter library.
 Cabal doesn't implicitely add your libraries to executables.

-### Building libraries, installing executables and running tests with Cabal

-Installing your libraries and executables
+### Installing and Running Executables

-    > cabal install

-Running your tests

-    > cabal install --enable-tests

-  (Open question: is there a way to run tests without installing all of the executables?)

-Running executables
+`cabal install` installs all executables in your project, as well as the library (if there is one).
 By default, Cabal installs executables to ~/.cabal/bin.
 By adding that to your PATH, you can run your executables immediately.

-    > HaskellStarter "joshcough" "HaskellStarter"
+    > githubCommitPrinter "joshcough" "HaskellStarter"

 ## Travis